deepcam-cn/FaceQuality/README.md

-# A Simple Explicit Quality Network for Face Recognition
+# EQFace: A Simple Explicit Quality Network for Face Recognition

 ![Face Quality Result](images/face_quality.jpg)

+## License
+The code of EQFace is released under the MIT License.
+There is no limitation for both academic and commercial usage.

 ## Requirements
 - Pytorch 1.8.1